 Persons living in most communities in Haiti have almost no opportunity to see a physician and cannot afford hospital care.
 As a result, health care needs in Haiti are acute.
 The incidence of infectious disease is elevated.
 Few births are attended by any trained provider.
+Water borne disease is prevalent.
 Infant and maternal mortality are high.

-Beginning in 2011 the Church of the Brethren has been sponsoring the Haiti Medical Project as a way to begin to meet these needs in some of the communities where new Haitian Brethren congregations are located.
-The Haitian Brethren national board provides counsel.
-Local congregations partner through pre-screening and arrangements.
-A Haitian team of doctors and nurses visits communities to provide mobile clinics, often seeing 150 or more patients on clinic day.
+Beginning in 2011 the Church of the Brethren has been sponsoring the Haiti Medical Project as a way to begin to meet these needs in the communities where new Haitian Brethren congregations are located.
+This work is a partnership with Eglise des Freres de Haiti (the Church of the Brethren in Haiti), which has 20 congregations serving about 3,000 participants.

-Haiti Medical Project operates with a non-traditional, grass roots financial plan, relying entirely on designated gifts of congregations and individuals to support a fund for immediate support or to a growing endowment fund.
+Haiti Medical Project operates with a non-traditional, grass roots financial plan—relying primarily on designated gifts of congregations and individuals to a fund for immediate project support or to a growing endowment fund.